Vineyard high school in need of ‘intervention’

 15

-The All-Island School Committee met at the Martha's Vineyard Regional High School.
+The Martha's Vineyard Regional High School.

 The Martha’s Vineyard Regional High School is considered in need of intervention following recent MCAS scores, Superintendent of Schools Richard Smith said at Thursday night’s All-Island School Committee meeting.